JazzCore/python-pdfkit/README.rst

 - ``IOError: 'No wkhtmltopdf executable found'``:

-  Make sure that you have wkhtmltopdf in your PATH. *where wkthmltopdf* in Windows or *which wkhhtmltopdf* on Linux should return actual path to binary.
+  Make sure that you have wkhtmltopdf in your PATH. *where wkhtmltopdf* in Windows or *which wkhtmltopdf* on Linux should return actual path to binary.